 The ‘Terminal’ module located at the bottom of the MT4 platform allows you to manage and monitor all your trading activities, pending orders, trading account history, cash operations, overall balance, equity and your margin.

-The Terminal acts as your main trading hub, so let’s take a closer look.
+The Terminal acts as your main trading hub, so let’s take a closer look at how to use it.
 A good understanding of how it works will help you to trade successfully over the long term.

 There are two important levels to remember when it comes to your margin.